DeanLemans/deanlemans.github.io/content/fleeting/clippings/Subble – Stop overpaying for unused software licences.md

 publish: true
 ---

+> [!danger] NOT MINE
+> This is just a reference/bookmarked article from the internet i found interesting!

-## Stop Overpaying for Unused Softwarelicences
+## Stop Overpaying for Unused Software Licences

 See who's actually using each licence, remove overprovisioned user accounts, and get behaviour-driven cost saving insights, without manual work.